Independent Study with Sociology Faculty

 - Reach out to the undergraduate coordinator to express your interest in participating in an independent study.
 The undergraduate coordinator will try to connect you with a professor who is looking for undergraduate help with their current research.
 If possible, the undergraduate coordinator will try to match you with a professor whose work falls under your research interests.

 - Reach out directly to the professor whose research you'd like to support.

 - Respond to emails from the undergraduate program manager that announce research support opportunities with Sociology faculty.

 Once students have expressed interest, usually a meeting takes place between the student and the faculty to discuss the project, tasks, and schedule.
-Once both faculty and student agree to the arrangement, the students must send an email to the UPM (copying the faculty member).
-The UPM will create an independent study course number (SOCI 3999) for the student to register.
+Once both faculty and student agree to the arrangement, the students must send an email to the undergraduate coordinator (copying the faculty member).
+The undergraduate coordinator will create an independent study course number (SOCI 3999) for the student to register.
 The student’s engagement in the independent study should result in the execution of a well-conceived, substantive research paper.